muktac5/CIIR-LiveRAG/README.md

 Indexing the FineWeb dataset:

-We follow prior methodologies from our group and utilize the "hzeng/Lion-SP-1B-llama3-marco-mntp," a 1-billion parameter sparse retrieval model, for indexing the Fineweb dataset.
+We follow prior methodologies from our group and utilize the "hzeng/Lion-SP-1B-llama3-marco-mntp," a 1-billion parameter sparse retrieval model introduced in [Scaling Sparse and Dense Retrieval in Decoder-Only LLMs](https://arxiv.org/abs/2502.15526) for indexing the Fineweb dataset.
 To index the dataset, you can use the following script:

 ```shell
 # Activate virtual environment